 How To Read Food labels for Sugar

 There are a couple of key guidelines and once you know them and apply them to what you eat and how you shop, you will start to realise just how much sugar there is in E.V.E.R.Y.T.H.I.N.G.
-It’s in things you wouldn’t even think had a lot of added sugars, and maybe things you’ve been using for years which have been a contributing factor to weight gain and a feeling of less than average.
+It’s in things you wouldn’t even think had a lot of added sugars, and maybe things you’ve been using for years and never noticed.

 These couple of guidelines are powerful.
 They have changed the way I shop and what we eat in our household.
 They have changed the way I think about food and how I choose to eat.

 Added sugars are hard to escape.
 But you can be aware.
 Aware of what is going on with sugar and where it’s hidden in your food.
 It’s about increasing awareness and arming ourselves with information to make better choices that don’t weigh us down, but instead provide better nutritional value to energize our mind and fuel our bodies.

 But first, let’s get clued up on good v bad sugar.

 The 2011-12 Australian Health Survey uncovered that on average each day Australians are consuming 14 teaspoons of added sugar per day.
 This is equivalent to 60 grams of sugar per day.
 Americans consume even more added sugars at 19.5 teaspoons (82 grams) every day.

 Of all the sugars we eat, so much are from processed foods with fizzy drinks, cakes, lollies and sports drinks being some of the main culprits

 Remember that guideline I was taking about earlier?
 Here it is and its really important as it will be used to calculate how many teaspoons of added sugar a product actually contains, as well as the recommended added sugar intake per day based on how much you are eating.